 - Ensure Assistance League of Irvine can carry out its mission with a legacy gift

 - Coping with changes in estate tax laws

 - Having assets in a retirement account which may be subject to duplicate taxation

 - Experiencing loss of a loved one

 - Misplacing your will

-NOTE: Please refer to Assistance League of Irvine’s Gift Policy which is posted on this website.
-Assistance League of Irvine does not provide legal or tax advice.
+NOTE: Please refer to Assistance League Irvine’s Gift Policy which is posted on this website.
+Assistance League Irvine does not provide legal or tax advice.
 All donors should consult their tax advisor to determine the consequences of making a planned gift.